nikiiigoyal/e-book-blockchain/notes/Ethereum.md

 Can initiate transactions - can send money or interact with contracts

 **Contract Accounts**
-*Think of these as automated bank accounts with built-in rules:*
+  *Like as automated bank accounts with built-in rules:*

 No private key - instead, they're controlled by code (smart contracts) Cannot initiate transactions - they can only respond when someone else contacts them